Credit Hours: 27

 Program Specific Admittance Guidelines

-Admission to the program requires a Level 5, clear and renewable professional certificate in Elementary Education based on a Master's degree in Elementary Education or Early Childhood Education.
+- A Level 5 clear and renewable professional certificate in Elementary Education based on a Master's degree in Elementary Education or Early Childhood Education is required.

-A minimum GPA of 3.0 in graduate coursework is required for admission to the program.
+- A minimum GPA of 3.0 in graduate coursework

 Specific Graduate Admissions Deadlines are available via the Graduate School